-As life gets more complicated, I needed a better system for keeping track of all my projects, kids’ schedules, and life events.
+As life gets more complicated, I need a better system for keeping track of all my projects, kids’ schedules, and life events.
 There is just too much to juggle.
-I started researching ways to manage all the things, and found project plan examples I wanted to share with you!
-I found a project planning board that works wonders for me, along with project plan ideas that work well for clients!
+I started researching ways to manage all the things, and found project plan examples I had to try!
+Eventually, I created a project planning board that works wonders for me and discovered project plan ideas that work well for clients!

 Project Board With Post-Its